-Revenue derived from the imposition of this tax after deduction of necessary costs of collection shall be dedicated to fund regional and local planning that is required to make land ready for development or redevelopment.
+Revenue derived from the imposition of this tax after deduction of necessary costs of collection shall be dedicated to fund regional and local planning that is required to make land ready for development or redevelopment, and to provide funding for plans and projects that will facilitate economic development and community stabilization in the Metro region.
 [Ord.
 06-1115, Sec.
 1, Ord.
-No. 18-1425.]
+No. 18-1425; Ord.
+No. 20-1447.]